-What you must pay when vou get these services Services that are covered for you HIV screening There is no coinsurance. copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are at Medicare-covered preventive increased risk for HIV infection, we cover: HIV screening. • One screening exam every 12 months For women who are pregnant, we cover: • Up to three screening exams during a pregnancy Home health agency care There is no coinsurance, copayment, or deductible for Prior to receiving home health services, a doctor must certify that Medicare-covered home you need home health services and will order home health services health visits. to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.
-Referral and prior authorization may be required.

-- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies

-There is no cost-sharing for home health care services and items provided by a home health agency.
+Services that are covered for you What you must pay when you get these services HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Home health agency care There is no coinsurance, Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, copayment, or deductible for Medicare-covered home health visits. which means leaving home is a major effort.
+Referral and prior Covered services include, but are not limited to: authorization may be required.
+Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies There is no cost-sharing for home health care services and items provided by a home health agency.
 However, the applicable cost-sharing listed elsewhere in the Medical Benefits Chart will apply if the item is not provided by a home health agency.

-Home infusion therapy

-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-• Professional services, including nursing services, furnished in accordance with the plan of care
+Prior authorization may be required.
+Home infusion therapy There is no coinsurance, Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters). copayment, or deductible for Medicare-covered professional services, including nursing services, training and education, remote monitoring and monitoring services.
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Referral and prior authorization may be required.

-There is no coinsurance, copayment, or deductible for Medicare-covered professional services, including nursing services, training and education, remote monitoring and monitoring services.